By Diane Small

 This brand makes beautifully packaged oils for the bath or diffusers – all of them are excellent as a gift, or if you treat yourself, these are also ideal for putting in the shower.
 Just dab a few drops on the wall or shower floor, and the steam will lift the scent right up.

-Loads of choice for pure aromatherapy oils.
-Dot these on light bulbs, on your heaters, or in a simmering pot of water to infuse your home with scent.
+There’s SO much choice for pure aromatherapy oils with this natural British brand.
+Just dot these on light bulbs, on your heaters, or in a simmering pot of water to infuse your home with scent.